shybovycha/paidy-interview/forex-mtl/README.md

 It also might be worth logging errors whenever they occur in request processing time.

+The other thing I was thinking about whilst implementing this solution was using `ApplicativeHandle`, but asking around showed that it has no implementation for `IO` in `cats-effects` just yet, so I trashed that idea.
+Currently I am using `MonadError` instead, which throws an error, so maybe it would be worth catching it at some point with `handleErrorWith`?

 ### Testing

 Could add more integration tests to cover the API overall, not just core parts of logic.